consulo/consulo-dev.github.io/docs/tutorials/build_system/deployment.md

 ### Specifying a Release Channel
 You may also deploy plugins to a release channel of your choosing by configuring the appropriate properties in your `pom.xml`.

-When using a non-default release channel, users need to configure a new custom plugin repository in their IDE to install your plugin.